-Cases included on the July 2018 form of the R.R.A. exam were sampled from the domain of the 13 mandatory procedures that students are expected to have successfully completed during the course of their clinical preceptorship based on the July 2018 job analysis, ELCA, and content specifications.
-The 13 procedures are listed at the bottom of Table 3.
+Cases included on the R.R.A. exam were sampled from the domain of the 13 mandatory procedures that students are expected to have successfully completed during the course of their clinical preceptorship based on the July 2018 job analysis, ELCA, and content specifications.
+The 13 procedures are listed in Table 2.
 A sample case study is available at arrt.org.